numbertheory/egglings/README.md

 ## What is this?

 [Rustlings](https://github.com/rust-lang/rustlings) is a program with interactive exercises for Rust that teaches by example.
-Each exercise is run and once the error is cleared the program is allowed to advance to the next exercise.
-This is an attempt to make a similar program for Python.
+Each exercise contains code that has some sort of error, either with syntax or a test that doesn't work, and it is up to the user to fix the error before moving on to the next exercise.
+This is an attempt to make a similar program for Python, but runs inside a Docker container instead of the bare host machine.

+## Why use Docker?

+Python often requires installations that can vary from system to system, so by using a Docker container to execute code, we can have the user just focus on fixing the code rather than having the user attempt to diagnose what could be wrong with their environment.

 ## How does it run?